jfjlaros/simpleRPC/README.rst

 - Support for arbitrary functions and class methods.
 - Optional function and parameter naming and documentation.
 - Support for PROGMEM_'s ``F()`` macro to reduce memory footprint.
-- Support for compound data structures like Tuples, Objects (nested Tuples), Vectors and arbitrary combinations of these.
+- Support for compound data structures like Tuples, Objects (Tuples with internal structure), Vectors and arbitrary combinations of these.
 - Support for different types of I/O interfaces via plugins, e.g.,

   - Hardware serial.